Events of the Pilgrimage Studies Network

 Download the workshop program here

 Dionigi Albera (Aix-Marseille University)

-The number of the participants will be limited.
-The final decision regarding the application will be made by the organizers John Eade and Mario Katic, and invited speakers Simon Coleman, Ian Reader and Dionigi Albera.
+The number of the participants is limited.
+The final decision regarding the application are made by the organizers John Eade and Mario Katic, and invited speakers Simon Coleman, Ian Reader and Dionigi Albera.

 There will be a fee for participation in the workshop of 60 Euros that will cover daily lunch, coffee breaks and a field excursion.
 Accommodation and travel costs will not be covered.

 Applications deadline was March 31st 2019, the decision about the accepted applications were made by April 15th 2019.